aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

    For the moment, this limitation is acceptable since the runtime of AiiDA WorkChains is usually dominated by expensive calculations, which are covered by the current caching mechanism.

 #.
 The caching mechanism for calculations *should* trigger only when the inputs and the calculation to be performed are exactly the same.
-   Edge cases where this assumption might be violated include cases where the calculation parser is in a different python module than the calculation and the developer made changes without updating the version number of the plugin.
+   This assumption might be violated e.g. when the calculation parser is in a different python module than the calculation, and the developer made changes without updating the version number of the plugin.

 Finally, while caching saves unnecessary computations, it does not save disk space: The output nodes of the cached calculation are full copies of the original outputs.
 The plan is to add data deduplication as a global feature at the repository and database level (independent of caching).